doehm/evoPalette/README.md

 some variation of each individual colour and a chance of a completely random mutation.
 Selecting only a single parent is convenient to generate minor variations on a single palette to tweak the colours.
+Random names are given to each new palette.

 <center>